A simple and delicious apple cinnamon loaf, filled and topped with a brown sugar and cinnamon streusel and lots of fresh chopped apple.

-This Brown Sugar and Cinnamon Apple Bread is a simply lovely loaf, full of warming spices, pleasantly sweet and with lots of apple.
+This Cinnamon Apple Loaf is a simply lovely loaf, full of warming spices, pleasantly sweet and with lots of apple.
 The plentiful brown sugar and cinnamon streusel runs through the middle of this loaf, as well as being used for a crunchy topping.

 This apple bread is a great one to have on the counter, as it can be enjoyed any time of day.